 Plagiarism is using someone else's words or ideas in your writing without proper acknowledgment or documentation.
 Plagiarism is cheating.
-Discipline procedures for plagiarism include but are not limited to an office referral or zero on the assignment.
+Discipline procedures for plagiarism include but are not limited to a behavior log in FACTS or zero on the assignment.
 Students will be expected to complete the assignment in their own words.